chadmando/til/powershell/get-computer-name.md

-# Get Computer Name
+# Get Computer Name In Windows

-To get the computer's current name as a string to use for comparison use:
+To get the computer's current name as a string to use for comparison:

 > Windows Only